SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Assignment Operator
 +++++++++++++++++++

-The :newTerm:`assigment operator`
-updates the value of variables and sets the value of constants.
+The :newTerm:`assigment operator` updates the value of variables.
 It has the following form:

 .. syntax-outline::

-   <#name#> = <#value#>
+   <#variable name#> = <#value#>

-The expression on the right of the ``=`` is evaluated, and the resulting value is assigned to the item on the left.
+The value of the variable on the left of the ``=`` is set to the value obtained by evaluating the expression on the right.

 If the left side consists of a tuple, the value of the right side must be a tuple with the same number of elements.
-Items in the right-hand tuple
-are assigned to the corresponding items in the left-hand tuple.
+The values of the right-hand tuple are assigned to the corresponding variables in the left-hand tuple.
 For example: ::

     // Sets and swaps the value of a and b.